gsa-tts-archived/forms/documents/adr/0015-rest-api.md

 ## Context

-During the prototyping and demo phase, the Form Platform used client-side services that persisted to browser local storage.
+During the prototyping and demo phase, Forms Platform used client-side services that persisted to browser local storage.
 As we introduce a backend to support agency users, we need to structure an API for the content authoring operations of the platform.

 ## Decision

-The Form Platform will initially implement an HTTP API in the Astro server.
+Forms Platform will initially implement an HTTP API in the Astro server.
 The API will aim to be an idiomatic REST API.
 A client-side service that proxies requests via HTTP calls will be injected into the form manager implementation.

 For the short term, we will maintain the existing client-side local storage service implementation.
-This will allow us to continue to test the form platform in static site mode, without a backend, as well as provide an implementation for in-browser integration testing.
+This will allow us to continue to test Forms Platform in static site mode, without a backend, as well as provide an implementation for in-browser integration testing.
 This will be reevaluated as we mature the form builder portion of the codebase.

 ## Consequences